dbierer/php-class-notes/php-security-notes-2018.md

     * Look for `Loaded Configuration File => /path/to/php.ini`
     * Edit `/path/to/php.ini` (path as noted above)
     * Search for (probably at the end) and remove the line `extension=libsodium.so`
+  * The security portal itself is insecure:
+    * From the initial login screen, try entering a bad password for the user `admin`
+    * This message is shown: `Fatal Error: Uncaught Error: Call to a member function getArrayCopy() on boolean in ...
+FrontController.php on line 116`
 * Lab: XSS
     * refs to "xss_r" need to be changed to "xssr"
     * refs to "xss_s" need to be changed to "xsss"